Updated: March 17, 2021

 - Dedoimedo at LinuxCon Europe 2016, Berlin, Germany

 - Dedoimedo at Open Source Summit Europe 2017, Prague, Czech Republic

 - Dedoimedo at DORS/CLUC 2018, keynote, Zagreb, Croatia

 I have two free projects hosted on SourceForge.net, including a recursive implementation of LDD aptly called recursive-ldd and a program called simWANsim, which stands for simple WAN simulator, a nifty tool that allows simulating WAN traffic on local network.

-I am currently also writing for Open Content & Software Magazine (OCS-Mag).
-My articles have been featured in Netrunner Magazine, Gizmo's Freeware (techsupportalert.com), DistroWatch, Linux Journal, Linux User & Developer, PCLinuxOS Magazine, OSNews, and others.
+I have also written for Open Content & Software Magazine (OCS-Mag) for several years.
+My articles have also been featured in Netrunner Magazine, Gizmo's Freeware (techsupportalert.com), DistroWatch, Linux Journal, Linux User & Developer, PCLinuxOS Magazine, OSNews, and others.
 A few among many links:

 - Open Content & Software Magazine (OCS-Mag) Dedoimedo articles

 Dedoimedo has been nominated and awarded several times in its history.
 In 2015, Dedoimedo was awarded the first place in the best software blog category by Rocky Bytes.
 In 2013, Dedoimedo has been twice nominated for the Best Linux/OSS Blog, once by the Foss Force, where it took the respectable second place, and the other time by Linux Journal in their annual readers' awards poll.
 My site landed a most respectable fifth place, with 7.3% of global votes, after giants like Linus Torvalds, GitHub, Richard Stallman, and Jupiter Broadcasting.